Ihsaan25/Band/README.md

 2. Navigate to the project directory where the django app is located:
     - cd band_django_app

+3. Create and activate a Python virtual environment:
+    - Activate the virtual environment:
+          - On Unix/MacOS:
+              source env/bin/activate
+          - On Windows:
+              .\env\Scripts\activate

-3. Install dependencies using:
+4. Install dependencies using:
     - pip install -r requirements.txt

-4. Apply migrations:
+5. Apply migrations:
     - python manage.py migrate

-5. Run the development server and the website should appear:
+6. Run the development server and the website should appear:
     - python manage.py runserver

 Now, you can access the Band Django App in your browser at http://127.0.0.1:8000/

 ## Running with Docker
 _You can also run the Band Django app using docker._

   1. Clone the repository to your local machine:
      - git clone https://github.com/Ihsaan25/band.git